What Does Postpartum Recovery Actually Look Like?

 - hydration

-If you’re breastfeeding, your body may need additional calories and hydration.
+If you’re breastfeeding, your body may need additional support.

 You may feel: